Where's My Meth?: Plot

 As part of her first duties as the landlord, Fiona (Emmy Rossum) starts asking the residents to pay rent.
 However, most of the residents make excuses or simply ignore her warnings.
 Frank (William H. Macy) applies for a home improvement store; despite having zero labor experience, he is still hired.

 While the family is moving on from Monica's death, Ian (Cameron Monaghan) still hesitates in letting Carl (Ethan Cutkosky) sell the last meth bag, as he feels it will be their last memory of her.
 To help him, Trevor (Elliot Fletcher) takes him to a chub bar, where they pick up two obese men to have sex with.
 Nevertheless, Ian unexpectedly has a breakdown over Monica's death.
 Liam (Christian Isaiah) spends a day with a classmate, and is fascinated by the luxuries in his house.
-When his classmate's mother drives him to his house, she is shocked by the level of gang violence in the neighborhood.
+When his classmate's nanny drives him to his house, she is shocked by the level of gang violence in the neighborhood.
 The classmate later has a sleepover with Liam at his house, and while he enjoys the experience, his mother is horrified to the point that she throws away his clothes.

 Lip (Jeremy Allen White) continues babysitting Lucas, although he continues feeling jealous that Charlie (Chet Hanks) is back with Sierra (Ruby Modine).
 When Frank suggests testing him, Lip decides to send a pizza to his house, with a baggie of cocaine on top.
 Charlie, however, does not end up using it and Lip sees him at an AA meeting.
 Feeling guilty, Lip later sneaks into his house to dispose of the baggie, although he is bitten by Charlie's dog.
 Debbie (Emma Kenney) starts neglecting Neil (Zack Pearlman), entrusting him to take care of Franny while she goes to hang out with friends and going to night school.
 Kevin (Steve Howey) attends a cancer support group, while trying to make amends with people in his life before his surgery.
 Post-surgery, Kevin and Veronica (Shanola Hampton) are informed that his tumor is benign.

 Frank displays a favorable work ethic, prompting his boss to promote him to manager after just one day.
 Ian uses his share of the inheritance to get a tattoo of Monica in his back, although the artist mistakes Monica as his girlfriend and only draws her breasts.
 He then accompanies Carl to the storage unit to check more of Monica's belongings, but are forced to flee when Monica's ex-boyfriend, Eric (Jamie Harris), demands his meth back.
 At Patsy's, Charlie tells Lip that he broke into his house, but he believes he was actually helping him when he told the group about his story, and hugs him.
 With Debbie's help, Fiona intimidates the residents at the building, serving them with eviction notices if they do not pay their rent.